muziejus/javascripting-english-major/15-go-live.md

 using JavaScript just as a calculator.
 Yet with the couple of basic types I taught you, you are able to make a fully interactive web project by making use of Bootstrap, jQuery, and Leaflet.
-Hopefully your own personal project is coming along as well as the “Could Be” project has.
-More importantly, Hopefully you’ve figured out a few tricks of your own, to get the project to meet your desires and to make your wireframe a reality.
+Hopefully your own personal project is coming along as well as the “Could Be” Project has.
+More importantly, hopefully you’ve figured out a few tricks of your own to get your project to meet your desires and to make your wireframe a reality.

 In this final chapter, we’ll do two things: do some blanket styling on your